-The USAC courses are program-specific courses taught by USAC professors (local Ghanaian faculty of visiting faculty) to USAC students.
+Students will take a combination of USAC and University of Ghana courses.
+The USAC courses are program-specific courses taught by USAC professors (local Ghanian faculty of visiting faculty) to USAC Ghana students.
+U of Ghana courses are taught by University of Ghana professors to all Ghanaian and visiting international students in a variety of subject areas.